geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Oh ! whither art thou fled, what bonds restrain,
 " What spells delude thee, or what walls detain:"

-The captive ceased ; for who is yonder knight,
+The captive ceased; for who is yonder knight,
 And who yon nymph ?
 So sudden was the sight,
 It almost seemed that fancy but defined 330

-Those forms so strongly imaged in her mind ;
+Those forms so strongly imaged in her mind;
-The grottoes with her shrieks of joy rebound ;
+The grottoes with her shrieks of joy rebound;
 Far off, Lymnoria started at the sound.
 Alas! in vain those cherish'd friends are seen,
 The wall of waters fills the space between.
 In vain fair Marguerita lifts her hand,
-The stubborn barrier spurns the nymph's command ;
+The stubborn barrier spurns the nymph's command;
 But Alfred's mind recall'd the ring that gave
 Its wearer power to breathe amid the wave.
 He passed the glassy frontier, and in haste 340

-The golden circlet on her finger placed :
+The golden circlet on her finger placed:

-She leaves the cave rejoicing ; but in vain
+She leaves the cave rejoicing; but in vain
 Thro' the clear wall would Alfred plunge again,
 In denser mass the angry waters rose,
 And rolling back, a narrower space enclose.